Key takeaways

 | OpenAI Codex | ✅ Supported | OpenAI ChatGPT subscription |

-Air uses a BYOK (Bring Your Own Key) model — you authenticate directly with Anthropic or OpenAI.
-JetBrains doesn't proxy your API calls or charge for AI usage.
+Air uses a BYOK (Bring Your Own Key) model — you authenticate directly with Anthropic, OpenAI, or Google.
+JetBrains doesn't proxy your API calls or charge for AI usage (Junie requires a JetBrains AI subscription).

 Permission Modes